Classicism and Baroque

 Nowadays

 The city of Linz hides its game well.
-In addition to its beautiful historic centre, the Höhenrausch offers an art trail on the roofs of the city.
+In addition to its attractive historic center, the Höhenrausch offers an artistic tour of the city's rooftops.
 Every year, a theme is given to the installations that echo the wide-angle panoramas.
-Also in Linz, the Lentos Kunstmuseum is one of the most important places dedicated to modern and contemporary Austrian art, with a collection of 13,000 works in all disciplines.
-Graffiti artists have given in to the lure of the warehouses in the port of Linz.
-Walk or boat along the Harbo Mural, which features 200 frescoes
+Also in Linz, the Lentos Kunstmuseum is one of the most important venues for modern and contemporary Austrian art, with a collection of 13,000 works in all disciplines.
+Graffiti artists have given in to the allure of the warehouses in the port of Linz.
+Walk or boat along the Harbo Mural, with its 200 frescoes.

-The capital also knows how to combine urban art and grandiose architecture.
-This time by bike, ride along the 17 km of the Danube Canal lined with painted walls.
-On the quays, the frescoes alternate with food stalls, trendy bars and taverns.
+The capital also knows how to combine urban art with grandiose architecture.
+This time, cycle up the 17 km of the Danube Canal, lined with painted walls.
+Along the quays, frescoes alternate with food stalls, trendy bars and taverns.
 The Spittelau Subway station almost rivals the art galleries.
-In the trendy Mariahilf district, murals are displayed between independent galleries and designer boutiques.
-The street art passage in the heart of the Museumsquartier is the crossroads of all cultures.
-It is one of six "passages" that serve as open-air exhibition spaces.
+In the trendy Mariahilf district, murals stretch between independent galleries and designer boutiques.
+The street art passage, in the heart of the Museumsquartier, is the crossroads of all cultures.
+It's one of six "passages" that serve as open-air exhibition spaces.
 Inside, track down the Invader!
-In the same area, the Kunsthalle Wien presents the diversity of contemporary art through innovative scenographic concepts
+On the same perimeter, the Kunsthalle Wien presents the diversity of contemporary art through innovative scenographic concepts.